oscarbranson/brutefit/README.md

 ## I've run my bazillion models, now what?

 At the end of all this, you'll be presented with a wonderful table containing a summary of *all* models.
-The important columns to glance at are $K$ and `evidence_against`, which give the Bayes Factor relative to the 'best' model, and the subjective interpretation of this Bayes Factor.
-For example, A $K$ of $2$ for model $M_X$ will mean that the 'best' model is twice as probable as $M_X$.
+The important columns to glance at are *K* and `evidence_against`, which give the Bayes Factor relative to the 'best' model, and the subjective interpretation of this Bayes Factor.
+For example, A *K* of *2* for model *M<sub>X</sub>* will mean that the 'best' model is twice as probable as *M<sub>X</sub>*.